stefanbesler/twingrind/README.md

 ### Process snapshot

-The *process* command is a shortcut for *fetch* and then *reconstruct* every snapshot that was captured.
+The *process* command reads all callstacks that have been recorded from the PLC and then reconstructs a callgrind file.
 Usually this is the command that you want to work with.

 ```
 twingrind process -m hashmap